nickvsnetworking/pyhss/README.md

 ## Structure
-The file *hss.py* runs a simple Sockets based listener to field Diameter requests.
+The file *hss.py* runs a simple threaded Sockets based listener to take Diameter requests and send back Diameter responses.

-It relies on the *diameter.py* file to:
+Most of the heavy lifting in this is managed by the Diameter class, in *diameter.py*.
+This:
  * Decode incoming packets (Requests)(Returns AVPs as an array, called *avp*, and a Dict containing the packet variables (called *packet_vars*)
  * Generates responses (Answer messages) to Requests (when provided with the AVP and packet_vars of the original Request)
  * Generates Requests to send to other peers

 The *subscribers.csv* file contains the IMSI and Crypto values of each subscriber.

-The IP address in AVP 257 (Host-IP-Address) is based upon the name of the machine in /etc/hosts on Linux enviroments.
-You can statically set this if required.

 ## Extending